 This course has been designed to present students with the necessary skills to develop assertiveness and improve their possibilities of academic success.

-ENG 112 - Basic English (Grammar II) 3 credits Lecture 45 hrs/Outside the Classroom Work 90 hrs
+ENG 112 - Basic English (Grammar II) 3 credits Lecture 45 hrs

 This course studies the fundamentals of the English language with emphasis in grammar and language and develops oral communication.